 Most of my readers use a diaper back-up while doing elimination communication, Part Time EC is a very popular option, and most are finished with the whole process prior to those who are conventionally toilet trained.

 For toddlers over 18 months in age, “diaper-free” simply means that they are done with diapers.
 Toddlers need not wait til they’re ready…it is more about capability, and all babies and children are born with capabilities many people don’t realize.
-See my favorite 18+ months resource here.
+See my new book for 18 months and up here.

 If you don’t like changing diapers, or how 3 years of diapers can affect the environment, your baby, and your parenting experience, you’re in the right place.
 I’m here to help.
-Learn more about Elimination Communication (0-18 months) here and non-coercive potty training (over 18 months) here.
+Again, learn more about Elimination Communication (0-18 months) here and non-coercive potty training (over 18 months) here.

 Mother of soon-to-be 3, Author, and Go Diaper Free Certified Coach Program Director

 Just caught a pee based on what I’ve read…can’t wait to read more and get better at this…I find your book so helpful, especially the info about obstacles at 5-6 mos. and 10-14 mos…FANTASTIC!!

 Thank you for all your help and support!
 Sometimes I can’t believe that we are doing this.
 It has been so much easier than I expected.
 And I owe it all to you and your book.

 Hello Andrea, Thanks so much for helping to make my EC journey simple and beautiful.
 I have read a few books on the subject, but found your book to be the most helpful and practical.
 Your book and videos have become my EC guide.
 I can’t tell you how happy I’ve been to find this way of connecting with my boy.
 It’s easy for fathers to feel a little left out at times.
 But EC and baby wearing have made me feel like my wife and my baby know I’m doing everything I can to meet their needs!
 I love it!